 Since we’re not ingesting the toothpaste in large quantities and only use a small amount of this recipe at a time, the amounts we call for here are designed to be safe even for young children, but keep in mind to use essential oils incredibly sparingly and carefully.

 Pure essential oils are extremely potent and can have serious side effects if ingested in large amounts (“large amount” can even be a half-teaspoon or so, considering their potency).
 For example, nutmeg oil is on par with certain heavy drugs and can cause delirium and hallucinations when taken in large doses.

 If you have any questions about your personal health, the efficacy of using pure essential oils, or are pregnant, contact a certified aromatherapist or other knowledgeable professional to help you decide which to use.

 I’ve had a lot of fun playing with flavors as I’ve tested and tweaked and used these toothpastes over the last few months.
 Here are several I found especially invigorating… or at least interesting!

 Update October 29, 2012: I recently discovered the company from which I previously purchased cherry essential oil no longer exists and I cannot find another company that makes it!
-So….
-I’ll reformulate and post my updates when I’ve come up with something new for those popular kid-favorite flavors.
-Stay tuned!
+I’ll reformulate and keep you posted!

 Remember to use pure essential oils with any of these formulations, and please adjust amounts to your family’s preference!